Boston, MA HVAC Schools – Certification & Training

 HVAC and HVAC/R technicians traditionally began their careers as helpers and learned the trade through on-the-job training.
 It is still possible to do so, but most workers now attend classes or participate in an apprenticeship program.
 Formal training and apprenticeships can open up more employment opportunities.

 Additionally, Local 537 offers a five-year HVAC technician apprenticeship program.
 Apprentices earn graduated wages while receiving on-the-job training.
 They attend classroom lectures during the evenings at the union training center located in Norwood, MA.
-There is no charge for the program.

 Workers seeking HVAC and HVAC/R apprenticeship programs can find several available through national industry associations such as: